 Stocks are long duration assets which means you must wait a while for profits to flow back to you on your investment.

-So you’d want to compare the yield on that 10-year Treasury bond with the earnings yield of your stock or better yet, a basket of stocks.
+So, you’d want to compare the yield on the 10-year Treasury bond with the earnings yield of your stock or better yet, a basket of stocks.

 That extra yield that stocks earn over bonds is the equity risk premium you expect to earn.
-That’s the market compensating you for taking on the risk of investing in businesses.
+That is the market compensating you for taking on the risk of investing in businesses.

 When everyone is fat and happy, stupidly making money is when the risk premiums are the narrowest.
-And the worst times to invest.
+And those usually are the worst times to invest.

 The lower that yield, the lower the discount rate.
 The lower the discount rate, the lower the hurdle rate and the more bloated everything becomes.

-And when that yield changes to the upside, everything gets a reset…on the downside.
+And when that yield changes to the upside, everything gets a reset…to the downside.

 Thank you for your time.